shiwaforce/poco/README.rst

 Project-compose file
 --------------------

-It describes the project's hierarchy divided into several 'modes' in YAML format.
+It describes the project's hierarchy divided into several 'plans' in YAML format.

-If you don't declare a section under a mode it will take the compose-files into account.
+If you don't declare a section under a plan it will take the compose-files into account.

 Steps defined in the before_scripts section will run before the compose command (build, config, up, start)